SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 If there are multiple versions of Java installed on your server, you may need to explicitly define which version of Java is used.

-To change the Java JVM used by SonarQube, edit _$SONARQUBE-HOME/conf/wrapper.conf_ and update the following line:
+To change the Java JVM used by SonarQube, edit _$SONARQUBE-HOME/bin/{platform_OS}/sonar.sh_ and update the following line:

 ```
-wrapper.java.command=/path/to/my/jdk/bin/java
+JAVA_CMD="java"
 ```

 ### Advanced Installation Features